unm-hscl/ajthor-ortiz-L4DC2021/code/README.md

 The main entry points for the code are located in the `code` directory and are called `run.sh` and `run_all.m`.
 These scripts generate the figures and tables used in the paper and should serve as the main repeatability files.

-#### Figure 1

-Figure 1 is a latex image file, generated using tikz, and as such is not included in the repeatability evaluation.

-#### Figure 2

-Figure 2 shows the computation time of the `KernelEmbeddings` algorithm as a function of the sample size `M`.
-As more samples are used to compute the approximation, the sample size increases exponentially.
-Use the `figure2.m` script to generate the figure.

-#### Figure 3

-Figure 2 shows the performance of the Kernel Module on a stochastic double integrator system for the first-hitting time problem.
-Use the `figure3.m` script to generate the figure.

-#### Figure 4

-Figure 2 shows the performance of the Kernel Module on a splanar quadrotor system for the first-hitting time problem.
-Use the `figure4.m` script to generate the figure.

-#### Figure 5

-Figure 2 shows the performance of the Kernel Module on a cart-pole system with neural network controller for the terminal-hitting time problem.
-Use the `figure5.m` script to generate the figure.

-#### Table 1

-Table 1 shows the computation time of the kernel-based algorithms compared with the existing algorithms in [SReachTools](https://sreachtools.github.io).
-It omits the algorithms, `ParticleOpen` and `VoronoiOpen`, since they use Gurobi and require an active license.
-Use the `table1.m` script to generate the table.

 ## License